joris-r/labaskel/README.md

 # What could be done

+- add an XML output and test the program versus the XML output of BComp on some projects
 - remove things from the BTree that could be defined regulary (like a std lib)
 - use this shrinking stuff of quickcheck
 - process B definitions